-PACIFICA SCHOOL DISTRICT ORGANIZATION (UNAUDITED) FOR THE FISCAL YEAR ENDED JUNE 30, 2019
+PACIFICA SCHOOL DISTRICT ORGANIZATION (UNAUDITED) FOR THE FISCAL YEAR ENDED JUNE 30, 2023

-The Pacifica School District serves approximately 3,000 students.
+The District was established in 1980 and serves approximately 3,100 students.
 The District is located in San Mateo County in Pacifica, California, and operates two K-5 elementary schools, four K-8 schools, one 6-8 middle school, and one K-8 Education Center.
+There were no changes in the District's boundaries in the current year.